 There are a lot of CMS's out there and it would be impossible to create a plugin for every single one.
 Customers can submit a request for us to develop a plugin for their specific CMS in the Siteimprove Community forum or vote for existing suggestions.
 These will be evaluated by the CMS plugin team and will be prioritized based on technical compatibility and demand.

-Yes, if a new page is published that will trigger a single page check of that page and reload when the page has finished crawling.
-It is good to know that if a page is not published, the page cannot be checked.
+That depends on the plugin and how your CMS Platform is set up.
+But for most of our plugins we do.
+When a new page is published that will trigger a single page check of that page and reload when the page has finished crawling.
+It is good to know that if a page is not published, the page cannot be checked unless you use the content check functionality, currently only available in our Adobe AEM plugin.
 The crawler cannot access a page that is not public without additional setup.
 This additional setup would include providing our crawler login credentials to crawl behind a login screen or whitelisting our crawler IPs on a private network.
 This does not include pages that considered drafts and not published.

-- What steps are needed for implementation of the CMS plugin?
+What steps are needed for the implementation of the CMS plugin?

 If a Siteimprove user has a customized user role and permissions, will this criteria be replicated in the plugin?